pablosanchezcopiadoras/pablosanchezcopiadoras.github.io/README.md

-# Landing Page Jekyll theme
+# Pablo Sanchez Copiadoras

-Jekyll theme based on [landing-page bootstrap theme ](http://startbootstrap.com/templates/landing-page/)
+Sitio Web basado en Landing Page Jekyll theme

 ## How to use
  - Place a image in `/img/services/`